0xCardinal/ASM/Notes.md

 * For `gdb_crash_course` refer `./Arithemetic/gdb_crash_course`

 * We use `adc` to add some data and have the carry flag along and `sbb` to subtract carry with data

+* **Loop** - when nasm command `loop x` is used what it does is, it check for the ZF(Zero Flag), if it is set or unset.
+If it is set, the execution will continue and followwing commands will get executed.
+If the ZF is unset it will send the pointer to the function(x) and keep on executing till ZF is set.
+    > Refer `loops.asm`